yibn2008/npm-ensure/README.md

 ensure your package is good to commit/publish:

-- ensure npm deps satisfied
+- ensure npm dependencies are complete
 - ensure changelog exists

 ## Usage